Phoenix Stadium Injury Lawyers

 Injuries Caused by Flying Balls or Pucks

-If you are hit by a ball or a puck in a stadium, it may be difficult to prove negligence.
+If you are hit by a ball or a puck in a Phoenix stadium, it may be difficult to prove negligence.
 Most tickets to sporting events have a disclaimer on the back (in small print), stating that, in attending the event, you assume the risk of injury from balls, pucks, or players leaving the field.
 The stadium may still be liable in some cases.
 The owner has a duty to take reasonable steps to minimize the risk for spectators, such as installing netting behind home plate to protect spectators from foul ball injuries.
 If the netting does not meet industry standards on how far it should extend, or if a ball flies through a hole in the netting, the stadium may be liable.

 Injuries Caused by Other Spectators